-HMRC reserve the right to suspend a duty deferment facility if the Direct Debit instruction is cancelled without a suitable replacement being provided.
+HMRC reserves the right to suspend a duty deferment facility if the Direct Debit instruction is cancelled without a suitable replacement being provided.

-HMRC reserve the right to suspend a duty deferment facility that has outstanding payments.
+HMRC reserves the right to suspend a duty deferment facility that has outstanding payments.
 You will be given notification of such action.

-HMRC reserve the right to charge interest on late payment of deferred customs debts.
+HMRC reserves the right to charge interest on late payment of deferred customs debts.

-HMRC reserve the right to revoke a duty deferment facility that persistently has outstanding payments.
+HMRC reserves the right to revoke a duty deferment facility that persistently has outstanding payments.
 You will be given prior written notification of such action.

 Where a deferment facility is revoked, you will have the right to appeal against this decision.